irrdnet/irrd/docs/users/mirroring.rst

   Unknown object classes that start with ``*xx`` are silently ignored, as these are harmless artifacts from certain legacy IRRd versions.
 * The object class filter configured, if any, is followed.
+* Manual object loading and other mirroring settings can not be mixed for the same source.
+Both commands will return an error and exit with status 2 if ``import_source`` or ``import_source_serial`` are set for the provided source.

 Serial handling
 ~~~~~~~~~~~~~~~